Photo by Sean Calvey

 Another way of looking at the amygdala is to see it as a fire alarm within the system.
 When a fire alarm goes off, it sends a message of panic and fear.
 When we live in fear we tend to be more reactive than responsive and this can lead to lots of confusion.
 This can cause us not to think clearly, hear clearly or see clearly.
 My feeling is, as an Achill person, knowing the deep blood of the Achill people is that we come from a place of great passion, depth, rawness and beauty.
 This is what makes Achill so special.
 We are also human and this crisis in Achill really is NOT, in my opinion, about the Direct Provision, but about the miscommunication and the feeling that someone would take advantage of the Achill Community and this roots deep and became very triggered this last week.

-My feeling the government is scapegoating the spotlight away from themselves and shining it on very vulnerable communities and it’s a boundary issue, again in my opinion and is not ok.
+My feeling is that the government is scapegoating the spotlight away from themselves and shining it on very vulnerable communities and it’s a boundary issue, again in my opinion and is not OK.

 Achill is steeped in history and this is shown clearly in its spectacular landscape.
 Its rugged, bleak, wildness emitting beauty and deep sadness in its essence.
 Out of this will come great good.
 Where this is a lot of crap, you often find the greatest, sweetest growth of grass!